Prioritizing Capex projects is

 Modern solutions to support Capex prioritization

-Navigating the competing demands and priorities of a modern-day Capex portfolio, particularly at capital-intensive companies, is a challenge for all parties involved – be it finance, operations / engineering, IT, or procurement.
+Navigating the competing demands and priorities of a modern-day capital project portfolio, particularly at companies with significant capital budgets, is a challenge for all parties involved – be it finance, operations/engineering, IT, or procurement.
 Having the right data, collaborative tools, and orchestrating systems is critical.
-This shouldn’t be left to spreadsheets, generic workflow systems like SharePoint, or software tools that “roll up” the complexity of capital projects into single line items.
+This shouldn’t be left to spreadsheets, generic workflow systems, or “do-everything” service management platforms that can only reflect capital projects at the simplest summary level – which is far less than what is required for intelligent decision-making and portfolio optimization.

-It’s why Finario’s cloud-based, purpose-built capital planning solution is not a “nice to have,” but rather essential.
+It’s why Finario’s cloud-based, purpose-built enterprise Capex software is not a “nice to have,” but rather critical for driving success in today’s complex, rapidly changing business environment.

 Preparing for any outcome